alvachien/hih/README.md

 	- Formula for Rate: 1 Foreign Currency in use = 1 Local Currency * Rate;
 	- Formula for calculating local currency: Local Currency = Foreign Currency / Rate;
 - 2015.9.17, It's DECIDED that using auglar-selectize instead of ui-select, because its requires .selected on the attribute which causes it is not easy to use ng-model directly on other controls;
+- 2015.10.20, It's DECIDED that the stored procedure in DB layer only conver simple CREATE/UPDATE/DELETE operation no others.
+The reason we need stored procedure is  that
+	- We need LAST_INSERT_ID() in Creation case;
+	- We need transaction in any case;
 - To be updated.

 ### HIH, version web 0.1 to web 0.3